angular/angular/aio/content/guide/router.md

 <code-example path="router/src/app/app.component.3.ts" header="src/app/app.component.ts (cc-query-params)" region="cc-query-params"></code-example>

-These three examples cover the needs of an app with one level of routing.
+These three examples cover the needs of an application with one level of routing.
 However, with a child router, such as in the crisis center, you create new link array possibilities.

 The following minimal `RouterLink` example builds upon a specified [default child route](guide/router-tutorial-toh#a-crisis-center-with-child-routes) for the crisis center.